Three POs Arrested In Sargodha - UrduPoint

 Three POs Arrested In Sargodha

-SARGODHA, (UrduPoint / Pakistan Point News - 27th Feb, 2021 ) :The district police arrested three proclaimed offenders (POs) here on Saturday.
+SARGODHA, (UrduPoint / Pakistan Point News - 2nd Mar, 2021 ) :The district police arrested three proclaimed offenders (POs) on Tuesday.